DEFRA/defra-ai-sdlc/pages/feature-development/product-requirements.md

 ## 5. Deep Product Analysis of the Solution

-Using your original product requirements and the data model, the solution can be analysed using LLMs as a pair evaluator to help find gaps in the solution, analyse cost/benefits, pros/cons and conduct future-perspective evaluation.
+Using your original product requirements and the data model, analyse the solution using LLMs as a pair evaluator to help find gaps in the solution, analyse cost/benefits, pros/cons and conduct future-perspective evaluation.

 Run the following prompt for meta analysis, use an advanced reasoning model: